Acoustic tweezers: Acoustic streaming

+It is important to note that the time-averaging of pure first-order terms lead to their cancellation, since they are by definition harmonic.
+This means that they are pure sine waves, and thus have a mean of 0, which leads to the cancellation of any term that contains them.
+Second-order terms are, however, not harmonic, and do not get cancelled out by time-averaging.
+This is most important for understanding acoustic streaming: first-order terms, related to simple oscillatory motion, have much larger magnitudes than second-order terms, and thus are dominant in the oscillation time-scale.
+Those first-order terms, however, being pure sines, in a quasi-steady state, repeat after each oscillation cycle, yielding no net fluid flow.
+Second-order terms, instead, are not harmonic, and thus can have a cumulative effect which, despite being smaller, can add up over many oscillation cycles, leading to the development of the net steady-state flow we identify as acoustic streaming.

-In determining the acoustic streaming, the first-order equations are most important.
+In determining the acoustic streaming, the second-order equations are thus most important.
 Since Navier-Stokes equations can only be analytically solved for simple cases, numerical methods are typically used, with the finite element method (FEM) the most common technique.
 It can be employed to simulate the acoustic streaming phenomena.
 Figure 3 is one example of acoustic streaming around a solid circular pillar, which is calculated by FEM.

 As mentioned, acoustic streaming is driven by mass and force sources originating from the acoustic attenuation.
 However, these are not the only driven forces for acoustic streaming.
 The boundary vibration may also contribute, especially to "boundary driven streaming".
 For these cases, the boundary condition should also be processed by the perturbation approach and be imposed on the two order equations accordingly.

 Particle motion

 The motion of a suspended particle whose gravity is balanced by the buoyancy force in an acoustic field is determined by two forces: the acoustic radiation force and Stokes drag force.
 By applying Newton's law, the motion can be described as: